HFHT Job Postings

 Classification: Non-Union

-Employee Class: Regular Part-time, 0.4 FTE
+Employee Class: Full Time 1.0 FTE

 If successful in receiving a job offer with the Hamilton Family Health Team, new hires may be required to provide proof of full COVID-19 vaccination prior to start date as a condition of their employment.
 If successful candidates are unable to get their COVID-19 vaccination as a result of a medical exemption, they may be required to submit supporting documentation to establish that they are exempt from this requirement.